 THE BIBLEThe Bible is the Word of God, written by human authors through divine inspiration by the Holy Spirit.
 The Bible is the clearest way in which God has communicated to us.
-It is the complete and accurate testimony of His character.
+The Bible is truth without any mixture of error, and it is the complete and accurate testimony of God's character.

 (Gen. 1:26; Deut.
 6:4; Isa.
 6:8; Matt.
 28:19; John 3:16 2 Cor.
 1:21, 22; 13:14; Eph.
 4:4-6; 1 Peter 1:2.)
 The FATHERGod is the Creator and Sustainer of all creation.
 He is just and holy, merciful and gracious, slow to anger, and filled with love and faithfulness.
 The qualities and powers exhibited in the Son and the Holy Spirit are also those of the Father.

 (Gen. 1:1; Deut.
 4:35; Ps.
 110:1, 4; John 3:16; 14:9; 1 Cor.
 15:28; 1 Tim.
 1:17; 1 John 4:8; Rev. 4:11.)
 THE SONJesus is fully human but, at the same time, fully God.
-He was born of a virgin by the power of the Holy Spirit, suffered and died voluntarily on the cross for our sins and was raised from the dead.
+He came down from heaven; he became incarnate by the Holy Spirit and the virgin Mary, suffered and died voluntarily on the cross for our sins and was raised from the dead.
 Through Jesus the character of God is revealed.
 His life, death, and resurrection, has given us an example by which to live, and the hope of eternal life.

 (Gen. 1:26,27; 2:7 23; Psalm 8:3-6; Isaiah 53:6a; Isaiah 59:1-2; Romans 3:23; Romans 5:12; James 1:14-15) SALVATIONThe death of Jesus has provided life to whoever believes in Him.
 Salvation occurs when people place their faith in the death and resurrection of Christ.
 We are not capable of saving ourselves, therefore nothing we do can earn our salvation: It is found by grace alone, through faith alone, in Christ alone.